-The major new journal Moving Worlds: A Journal of Transcultural Writings, edited by Emeritus Professor Shirley Chew, is both sustained by a sense of history - Leeds's pioneering role in Commonwealth literary studies - and attuned to current developments in the nominally post-imperial world.
+Moving Worlds is a Journal of Transcultural Writings, edited by Emeritus Professor Shirley Chew.
+It is both sustained by a sense of history - Leeds's pioneering role in Commonwealth literary studies - and attuned to current developments in the nominally post-imperial world.
 The journal, steering a path between Commonwealth literary and postcolonial cultural studies, gives space to a wide variety of transcultural writings that engage with the complexities of the modern globalised world.

 Impelled by the global movement of peoples, cultures and ideas across delimiting national boundaries, the journal has rapidly become an important forum for new creative and critical work that explores the changing relationship between the global and the local; the search for alternative forms of citizenship and belonging; and the development of new 'border-crossing' aesthetic structures and forms.